kimnlivingston/portfolio/README.md

 # My Portfolio

 Working to accrue more experience in modern web-development, so I challenged myself to create a portfolio via GitHub utilizing Next.js, React.js, and Tailwind CSS.
 This is step one.
-Step two is to host my Minecraft Achievements Tracker with Docker to host both the application and the database needed.
+Step two is to upload my Minecraft Achievements Tracker with Docker to host both the application and the database needed.
 Stay tuned.

 ## To Do